Giorgia Villa: Early life

-Junior
+Junior gymnastics career

 2015–2017

 Villa made her international debut at the 2015 City of Jesolo Trophy as part of Italy's Young Dreams team alongside Asia and Alice D'Amato.

-In 2017 Villa competed at the City of Jesolo Trophy.
-During her floor exercise routine she tore her achilles tendon and was unable to finish the competition.
+In 2017 Villa tore her achilles tendon during her floor exercise routine at the City of Jesolo Trophy and was unable to finish the competition.
 Villa later competed at the Italian National Championships where she placed first on uneven bars, the only event she competed on.

 2018

 Villa competed at the City of Jesolo Trophy in April.
 Italy placed first in the team competition, and individually Villa placed second in the all-around behind Vladislava Urazova of Russia, and fourth on vault and uneven bars.
 Villa competed at the 2018 European Women's Artistic Gymnastics Championships alongside Asia D'Amato, Alice D'Amato, Alessia Federici, and Elisa Iorio where Italy won team gold.
 Individually Villa won all-around and balance beam gold (ahead of Amelie Morgan of Great Britain), and vault and floor exercise silver, behind teammate Asia D'Amato and Romanian Ioana Stănciulescu respectively.

 She was later selected to represent Italy at the 2018 Youth Olympics in Buenos Aires, Argentina.
 At the Youth Olympic Games she qualified to every event final, qualifying first on uneven bars and vault, second in the individual all-around and on floor exercise (behind Anastasia Bachynska of Ukraine), and seventh on balance beam.
 In the all-around final she was able to win the gold medal after top qualifier Bachynksa suffered mistakes on both balance beam and floor exercise.
 She was also the first all-around champion since the Youth Olympic Games inception that was not from Russia.
 She continued her strong performances into the event finals, winning gold on vault and floor exercise, ahead of Csenge Bácskay of Hungary and Morgan respectively, silver on uneven bars behind Russian Ksenia Klimenko, and finishing fourth on balance beam.
 Villa was selected as Italy's flag bearer for the closing ceremony.